HireAbo/awesome-interview-questions-5000-jobs/Transportation and Logistics/Supply Chain Management/Supply Chain Planner.md

 Welcome to the Supply Chain Planner Interview Preparation !
 This resource is designed to help you ace your Supply Chain Planner interviews with confidence.

+A Supply Chain Planner plays a crucial role in the field of Transportation and Logistics, specifically in Supply Chain Management.
+This job involves overseeing the entire supply chain process, from sourcing raw materials to delivering finished products to customers.
+Supply Chain Planners are responsible for creating and implementing strategies to ensure the efficient flow of goods, minimizing costs and maximizing customer satisfaction.
+They collaborate with suppliers, manufacturers, and distributors to optimize inventory levels, forecast demand, and plan transportation routes.
+Additionally, Supply Chain Planners analyze data, monitor performance, and make adjustments to maintain a smooth and reliable supply chain.
+Their expertise is essential in driving operational excellence and achieving business objectives.

 ## 🚀 Overview

 Whether you're a seasoned Supply Chain Planner or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Supply Chain Planner interviews to help you prepare and succeed.